wpbt/submit-content/readme.txt

 * You choose which fields to display on the form
 * Receive email notification alerts for submitted posts
 * AJAX for better user experience
+* Rich Text Editor experience in the frontend form

 ### Form Features ###